 CATARACT SURGERY at Slade & Baker Vision takes place at our Surgery Center, Summit Ambulatory Surgery Center in Houston, Texas.
 It is conveniently located only 1 short mile away from our office at 4126 Southwest Fwy, Houston, TX 77027.

 While the majority of other surgery centers provide available space to a variety of specialties, Summit Surgery Center is private, highly specialized, and dedicated solely to eye surgery.
 The Slade & Baker Vision management team equipped Summit with the latest, state of the art equipment.
-Our surgeons, Dr. Stephen Slade and Dr. Bennett Walton, are the only surgeons who use the space, and everything is controlled for only our patients and our dedicated, and trained staff which is involved in the same surgery all of the time.
+Our surgeons, Dr. Stephen Slade is the only surgeon who uses the space, and everything is controlled for only our patients and our dedicated, and trained staff which is involved in the same surgery all of the time.

-Dr. Slade and Dr. Walton perform Cataract Surgery, Implantable Contact lens (ICL) surgery, Pterygium Removal, Lamellar Keratectomy, and any other corneal procedure outside of refractive surgery at Summit.
+Dr. Slade performs Cataract Surgery, Implantable Contact lens (ICL) surgery, Pterygium Removal, Lamellar Keratectomy, and any other corneal procedure outside of refractive surgery at Summit.
 Refractive procedures like LASIK are performed at our laser center located within our office.
 If you would like to read more about Summit Surgery Center, please visit our informative blog posts which shared patient experiences at Summit as well as some background on Summit’s executive staff.